How the EU funds us

 Final ILUCIDARE Playground

-ILUCIDARE is a three-year project (2019-2021) that aims to foster heritage-led innovation and diplomacy by establishing an international network of heritage practitioners.
-It is funded by the EU programme for research and innovation Horizon 2020 and builds on the expertise and networks of eight Consortium partners: KU Leuven, Europa Nostra, KEA European Affairs, International Cultural Centre, World Monuments Fund, Cultural Heritage Without Borders, Universidad de Cuenca and Imec.
+ILUCIDARE was a three-year project (2019-2021) that aimed to foster heritage-led innovation and diplomacy by establishing an international network of heritage practitioners.
+It was funded by the EU Programme for Research and Innovation Horizon 2020 and built on the expertise and networks of eight Consortium partners: KU Leuven, Europa Nostra, KEA European Affairs, International Cultural Centre, World Monuments Fund, Cultural Heritage Without Borders, Universidad de Cuenca and Imec.

 Food is Culture

-Europa Nostra is part of the Food is Culture project consortium coordinated by Slow Food, which is co-funded by the Creative Europe programme of the European Union at a rate of 60% and by the Fondazione CRC di Cuneo at a rate of 18.18%.
-The project began on 1 July 2018 and will be completed on 30 June 2020.
-This special EYCH cooperation project aims at making European citizens aware that food heritage is a means of expressing their sense of belonging to Europe and at promoting a better understanding of the wealth and uniqueness of Europe’s cultural diversity.
-The project entails several activities, such as a travelling multimedia artwork, contests in schools and with chefs, as well as the drafting of EU policy papers, a component of the project which is led by Europa Nostra.
+Europa Nostra was part of the Food is Culture project (2018-2020) consortium coordinated by Slow Food.
+The project was co-funded by the Creative Europe programme of the European Union (at a rate of 60%) and by the Fondazione CRC di Cuneo (at a rate of 18.18%).
+This special EYCH cooperation project aimed at making European citizens aware that food heritage is a means of expressing their sense of belonging to Europe and at promoting a better understanding of the wealth and uniqueness of Europe’s cultural diversity.
+The project entailed several activities, such as a travelling multimedia artwork, contests in schools and with chefs, as well as the drafting of EU policy papers, a component of the project which was led by Europa Nostra.

 Cultural Heritage Counts for Europe